robfatland/serverless/azure/tutorial.md

 In the portal: **Generate template** produces JSON that can be "run" to recreate what was done manually.

-## 4. Switching to Visual Studio Code (VSCode)
+## 4. Switching to Visual Studio Code

-Install VSCode on your Development System.
+Install the Visual Studio Code (VSCode) application on your Development System.
 It is available for free for all common operating systems.

 Note: If you are working